American Society of Muslims

-The American Society of Muslims was a predominantly African-American association of Muslims which was the direct descendant of the original Nation of Islam.
-It was created by Warith Deen Mohammed after he assumed leadership of the Nation of Islam upon the death of his father Elijah Muhammad.
-Warith Deen Mohammed changed the name of the Nation of Islam to the World Community of Islam in the West in 1976, then the American Muslim Mission in 1981, and finally the American Society of Muslims in 1988.
+The American Society of Muslims (ASM) was a Sunni Muslim organization in the United States that operated between 1988 and the early 2000s.
+It was created and led by Warith Deen Mohammed and its membership consisted predominantly of African-American Muslims.

+Warith Deen Mohammad had been the son of Elijah Muhammad, the second leader of the Nation of Islam (NOI).
+After Elijah Muhammad died in 1975, Warith Deen Mohammad took control of the NOI.
+He increasingly rejected the NOI's idiosyncratic teachings and sought to align it more closely with Sunni Islam.
+In 1976, he renamed the NOI as the World Community of al-Islam in the West and then again, in 1978, to the American Muslim Mission.
+In 1985 he disbanded this Mission.
+He remained active in Sunni circles and in 1988 established his new organization, the ASM.
-The group largely accepted beliefs and practices based on mainstream Sunni Islam, abandoning many of the distinctive claims of the founders of the Nation of Islam.

 Warith Deen Mohammed retired as the leader of the association in 2003 and established a charity called The Mosque Cares.
+Without him, the ASM functionally ceased to exist.

 History

+Background

 After the 1975 death of Elijah Muhammad, his son, Warith Deen Mohammed, became the leader of the Nation of Islam.
 He rejected many of his father's views, including black separatism and belief in the divinity of Wallace Fard Muhammad, founder of the Nation of Islam.
 He was "determined to bring it into conformity with mainstream Islam".
 In 1976 he changed the name of the organization to World Community of Islam in the West.
 In 1981 it changed again to American Muslim Mission, a name that was retained until 1985.
-Finally it settled on the American Society of Muslims.